 In order to quantify the nature of the noise environment at the residential receivers a series of measurements were conducted during the Day, Evening and Night periods in the vicinity of the two residential receivers.
-Day period measurements were conducted on 06 February and Evening and Night period measurements were conducted on the 15 February 2017.
+Day, Evening and Night period measurements were conducted on 05 July 2017.